payplug/SyliusPayPlugPlugin/doc/oney_enhancement.md

 # Oney Integration

-## Require the phone number and check his type
+## Require the phone number and check its type

 By default the phone number on Sylius is not required when checking out but Oney requires a phone number of type mobile to be able to checkout using it.